ballerina-attic/jdbc/jdbc-extension/src/main/ballerina/ballerinax/jdbc/Module.md

 }
 ```

-In the third example, parameter values are passed as an `sql:Parameter` to the `update` operation.
+In the third example, parameter values are passed as an `sql:Parameter` to the `update` remote function.
 Use `sql:Parameter` when you need to provide more details such as the exact SQL type of the parameter, or the parameter direction.
 The default parameter direction is "IN".
 For more details on parameters, see the `sql` module.

 ```ballerina
 sql:Parameter p1 = { sqlType: sql:TYPE_VARCHAR, value: "James" };